velotraveler/potraceroute/README.md

 For more examples, see the file tests/test_potraceroute.py

 ## LIMITATIONS / POSSIBLE FUTURE WORK
-* On Windows 10, potraceroute has tested OK under Python for Windows 2.7.16, but does not run properly under Cygwin 10.
-* Still need to verify Solaris, AIX, FreeBSD
 * TCP traceroute no longer works on Windows 7 (it used to, really!).
 The underlying problem (ICMP TTL Expired packets are diverted by the Windows networking stack and not given to the raw socket) is described at https://github.com/traviscross/mtr/issues/55#issuecomment-257780611
+* On Windows 10, potraceroute works with Python for Windows 2.7.16, but under Cygwin 10 only ICMP mode works, presumably due to lack of support for SIO_RCVALL in Cygwin.
 * ICMP probes do not work as expected on AIX and NetBSD, the network stack seems to ignore the TTL setting on raw ICMP sockets.
 Should be possible using a raw IP socket instead.
-* TCP traceroute to 127.0.0.1 fails on NetBSD due to getsockname() returning EINVAL on a freshly opened non-blocking socket
+* TCP traceroute to 127.0.0.1 does not work on NetBSD 6
 * The state of a successful TCP probe (i.e. connection accepted or connection refused) is not clearly returned to a programmatic caller
+* Specifying options to the Traceroute class is a little clumsy
 * banner-wait option doesn't work if value exceeds wait-time option
 * Android interface uses the very limited GUI provided by QPython, ideally should be packaged as an app with an interface that exposes all the